itzmayank01/Hospital-Management-System/README.md

-# Zara Clinic - Hospital Management System
+#Hospital Management System

 ## Overview

-**Zara Clinic** is a comprehensive Hospital Management System developed using Java Swing for the user interface and MySQL for data management.
+Hospital Management System developed using Java Swing for the user interface and MySQL for data management.
 This application facilitates the management of hospital operations, focusing on the CRUD operations for patients and doctors.
 It also includes an admin login system for secure access and a logout feature to return to the login page.

 ## Features